openpaperwork/paperwork/HACKING.markdown

 If you want to make changes, here are few things that can help you:

-1. You don't need to install paperwork to run it.
-Just run 'src/paperwork.py' (do not run 'cd src ; ./paperwork.py' !
-Otherwise Paperwork won't use the correct glade files).
-2. Paperwork looks for a 'paperwork.conf' in the current work directory before looking for a '.paperwork.conf' in your home directory.
+1. Paperwork looks for a 'paperwork.conf' in the current work directory before looking for a '.paperwork.conf' in your home directory.
 So if you want to use a different config and/or a different set of documents for development than for your real-life work, just copy your '~/.paperwork.conf' to './paperwork.conf'.
 Note that the settings dialog will also take care of updating './paperwork.conf' instead of '~/.paperwork.conf'.
-3. "pep8" is your friend
+2. "pep8" is your friend
-4. "pylint" is your friend: $ cd src ; pylint --rcfile=../pylintrc \*
+3. "pylint" is your friend: $ cd src ; pylint --rcfile=../pylintrc \*